Graduate Assistantship Frequently Asked Questions

 - Teaching assistants participate in undergraduate instruction either by teaching or by providing support services.
 Teaching assistants may serve as instructors of record, laboratory assistants, or test and paper evaluators.
 This experience is generally sought through the student’s program department.

 - Program support assistants participate in the administration of either academic or non-academic departments and have the opportunity to learn office functions and educational management procedures.
 Duties are specific to an individual graduate program or service unit.
-These assistantships can be sought by contacting a specific administrative unit, or through the School of Graduate Studies on the GA postings page.
+These assistantships can be sought by contacting a specific administrative unit.

 What happens once I apply?